Peteraya/inesctec-flying-networks/README.md

 `python3 build_model.py`

 After the model is built, 3 .json files are saved at DataSet/Models-json with the 3 models corresponding to Throughput, Delay and Pdr, and 3 .hdf5 files are saved at DataSet/Checkpoints with the corresponding weights.
 After that, you should put these files in the DataSet folder, and change their name to model_<QUALITY_METRIC>.json and model_<QUALITY_METRIC>.hdf5 for each corresponding file.
-Ps: in the case of the hdf5 files, everytime this script runs, it generates the 3 files with names like "checkpoint<NUMBER>", so just use the 3 highest numbered files for the last model generated, being the small numbered the Throughput file and the bigger the Pdr.
+Ps: in the case of the hdf5 files, everytime this script runs, it generates the 3 files with names like "checkpoint<NUMBER>", so just use the 3 highest numbered files for the last model generated, being the lowest numbered the Throughput file and the highest numbered the Pdr.

 - best_topology.py